-This module describes how to use your Wazuh manager(s) to push upgrades to your Wazuh agent via the existing connection that agents maintain with their manager.
-Upon completing this module you will achieve the following objective:
+This module describes how to use your Wazuh manager(s) to push Wazuh agent upgrades to your agents via the existing connection that agents hold open to their manager.
+Upon completing this module you will meet these objectives:

-• Push agent upgrades via the Wazuh API.
+Push agent upgrades via the Wazuh API.

-Wazuh Configuration
+Wazuh configuration

-This module describes basic Wazuh configuration and demonstrates how to push configurations from manager to agents.
-Upon completing this module you will achieve the following objectives:
+This module describes basic Wazuh configuration and shows how to push the configuration from manager to manager to agents.
+Upon completing this module you will meet these objectives:

-- Identify configuration files such as 'ossec.conf' and 'agent.conf', as understand which files and configuration categories can be centrally distributed versus individually maintained on a manager or agent. - Make configuration changes via the web app or command line. - Understand the basic categories of configuration settings for managers and agents. - Comprehend how configurations are propagated between managers and from managers to agents. - Use agent groups and profiles to organize the propagation of the appropriate configuration elements to the right agents, even when large numbers of agents are involved.
+- Identify the files where the configuration occurs, like ossec.conf and agent.conf, as well as which files and configuration categories can be centrally distributed vs individually maintained on a manager or agent. - Know how to make configuration changes via the web app or command line. - Understand the basic categories of configuration settings for managers and agents. - Understand how configurations are propagated between managers and from managers to agents. - Know how to use agent groups and profiles to organize the propagation of the right configuration elements to the right agents, even when huge numbers of agents are involved.

-- Manage your Wazuh manager's primary configuration and internal options. - Implement centralized agent configuration using agent groups and profiles.
+- Manage your Wazuh manager primary configuration and internal options. - Centralized agent configuration using agent groups and profiles.